What you'll need Resident Hand Book

 if the Resident does not check in by the third day of the RENTAL

-The Resident may not transfer or sublet any room covered by this
+The Resident may not transfer or sublet any room, space, or

 embraces diversity, does not discriminate on the basis of race,